chesahkalu/azure_administrator/policy_compliance_with_tags.md

 - Choose the type of lock you want to apply, provide a name and a description, and then click `OK`.

 - Locks are applied to most Azure resources, and resource level restrictions can be applied to prevent accidental deletion or modification.
-Locks can then be applied at the `resource group level`, `subscription level`, or `individual resource level`.
+Locks can then be applied at the `subscription level`, `resource group level`, , or `individual resource level`.

 ## Wrapping Up